SIBO is a Common Medical Problem

 So What Exactly is SIBO?

 In a normal digestive tract, there are few bacteria in the small intestine, while the large intestine is rich in bacteria.
-The small intestine is part of the upper digestive tract is where most nutritional absorption takes place.
+The small intestine is part of the upper digestive tract, and it is where most nutritional absorption takes place.
 Consequently, if there are too many bacteria in the upper digestive tract, they can inhibit our body’s ability to absorb nutrition from our food.
 Excess bacteria in the small intestine may also form gas after eating—resulting in pain and bloating.

-Bacteria in the large intestine and colon help maintain healthy gut flora, break down cellulose and produce important nutrients, like vitamin K. Bacteria in the large intestine and colon are also an important part of our digestive tracts complex immune system.
+Bacteria in the large intestine and colon help maintain healthy gut-flora, break down cellulose and produce important nutrients, like vitamin K. Bacteria in the large intestine and colon are also an important part of our digestive tracts complex immune system.

 Why We Get SIBO?

-In addition to having trouble digesting your food, SIBO can also lead to gas and bloating, upset stomach accompanied by a distended stomach, maldigestion and malabsorption of nutrients.
+In addition to having trouble digesting our food, SIBO can also lead to gas and bloating, upset stomach—accompanied by a distention, maldigestion and malabsorption of nutrients.
 A person may also notice that they have an excessive amount of gas an bloating within an hour or so of consuming their meal.

 What are the Signs and Symptoms of SIBO?